Jared Fogle: Subway campaign

 Fogle's role in Subway afforded him some other opportunities, such as appearances in WWE in 2009 and 2011.
 By 2013, Fogle had filmed more than 300 commercials and continued to make appearances and speeches for the company.
 Subway attributed one third to one half of its growth in sales to Fogle, with revenue having tripled from 1998 to 2011.

 Fogle made appearances in the Sharknado film series, beginning with Sharknado 2: The Second One.
-He had a cameo appearance in Sharknado 3: Oh Hell No!, though this was cut from the Syfy Channel broadcast version a week before the premiere when his house was searched by the FBI.
+He had a cameo appearance in Sharknado 3: Oh Hell No!, though this was cut from the Syfy Channel broadcast version a week before its premiere when his house was searched by the FBI.
+He also appeared in the 2011 Adam Sandler film Jack and Jill.